-The case was investigated by the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the U.S. Department of Health and Human Services/Office of Inspector General (HHS/OIG), the Philadelphia Police Department, and is being prosecuted by Assistant United States Attorneys Jessica Natali and Joan E. Burnes.
+The case was investigated by the Federal Bureau of Investigation, the Drug Enforcement Administration, the U.S. Department of Health and Human Services Office of Inspector General, the Philadelphia Police Department, and the Philadelphia District Attorney’s Office.
+It was prosecuted by Assistant United States Attorneys Joan E. Burnes and Jessica Natali.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA

 Suite 1250, 615 Chestnut Street, Philadelphia, PA 19106